 How Much Does Quality Matter?

-Grant Foundry is a small group, mentored course designed to help researchers like you master the science and art of writing and framing persuasive proposals.
+Grant Foundry is a small, group-mentored course designed to help researchers like you master the science and art of writing by framing persuasive proposals.

 Who is Grant Foundry for?

 Part of what makes this program such a powerful place to craft your proposal and refine your skills is our commitment to keeping group size small.
 We work with no more than 15-20 people at a time to create an active and engaged group of participants who will give and receive deep feedback.
 We’re careful to select participants who are going to thrive in this environment.

 Is that you?
 Grant Foundry is for you if you are:

 - Actively working on a proposal.
 NIH is our primary focus.

 - Familiar with and engaged in your field and what topics are currently of most interest there.

 - Ready to work hard at forging new skills.
 You are deeply committed to improving your approach for more efficiency and better results.
 You will apply yourself in learning and trying new approaches, some of which may counter what you already know.